liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/03-manually-migrating-from-audience-targeting.markdown

 In addition, the new
-[Experience-based Content Page personalization](/docs/7-2/user/-/knowledge_base/u/content-page-personalization) may fulfill a use case that you were previously solving with one of the methods previously available.
+[Experience-based Content Page personalization](/docs/7-2/user/-/knowledge_base/u/content-page-personalization) feature may fulfill a use case that you were previously solving with one of the methods previously available.